 - Regular progress assessments and feedback alongside rewarding the effort children put into overcoming challenges.

-To find out more about how Explore Learning might support you on your 11 plus journey book a free trial session today, check out our 11 Plus Section for more information or join our next 11 plus Q&A session on Tuesday 17th August at 6pm.
+To find out more about how Explore Learning might support you on your 11 plus journey book a free trial session today, check out our 11+ tuition section for more information or join our next 11 plus Q&A session on Tuesday 17th August at 6pm.